open/close all folders

-- The Smurfette Principle: Mrs. Thwomp seems to be the only female Thwomp in existence.
+- The Smurfette Principle: Mrs. Thwomp is one of the few female Thwomps anywhere in the franchise.

 Gramma Red and Gramma GreenTwo elderly Toad merchants who maintain an item shop in the middle of a Shroob-infested Toad Town.

-- Recurring Element: Have the same "red elder, green junior" motif as the Mario Bros. and all the other sibling pairs in the series.
+- Recurring Element: They have the same "red elder, green junior" motif as the Mario Bros. and all the other sibling pairs in the series.